NixOS/nix.dev/source/tutorials/quickstart-flakes.md

 };
 ```

-Equivalently, you could just write:
+Equivalently, you can use the URL-like shorthand syntax:

 ```
 inputs.import-cargo.url = "github:edolstra/import-cargo";